Dear Sutton Borough Council,

 before the information is processed and released.
 The 20 working day time

-limit for responses is suspended until receipt of the payment.
+limit is suspended until receipt of the payment.

 Please be advised that in line with London Borough of Sutton's commitment